 Canadian weather is extreme, to say the least.
 And unpredictable.
 Your home will likely be the biggest financial investment you will make.
 The definition of “home” also goes far beyond any financial connotation.
 It’s where you rest and re-energize.
 It’s where you raise your family.
 For many of us it’s where we work.
 “Home” needs protection against those weather elements.

-Canada Waterproofers has your back.
+Canada Waterproofers award winning waterproofing contractors has your back.
 After all, when it comes to your home, it’s all about peace of mind, isn’t it?

-Waterproofing your home is like putting on a warm, dry coat, protecting you against those elements.
-Canada Waterproofers is the “Canada Goose” of home waterproofing professionalism, particularly when it comes to the methods we utilize.
-Ideally, we waterproof the home from the outside.
+Basement waterproofing your home is like putting on a warm, dry coat, protecting you against those elements.
+Canada Waterproofers is the “Canada Goose” of home waterproofing professionalism, particularly when it comes to the basement waterproofing methods we utilize.
+Ideally, we recommend exterior waterproofing service in Toronto.
 However sometimes there is no other option than to waterproof from the inside.

 Either way, your home will be protected.
 We guarantee your satisfaction with our lifetime warranty on our 6-stage exterior waterproofing option.
 Don’t settle for cheap, low quality material.
 Call us today to receive only the best!